onareach/physics/Web_Prototype_on_Heroku_and_Vercel/Migrating Front-End of Physics Web App from Heroku to Vercel.md

 #### 7. Modify page.tsx (frontend)

-Replace the contents of page.tsx with the following code:
+Replace the contents of page.tsx (in src/app/) with the following code:

-    //page.tsx
+    // page.tsx

     'use client';